davidstanke/cloudbuild-demo/gcpsetup.md

 ### 3. Store your Google Cloud project ID in an environment variable
 Run this command in the shell:

     ```
     export PROJECT_ID=$(gcloud config list --format 'value(core.project)' 2>/dev/null)
     ```

 ### 4. configure Git
 Run these commands in the shell, replacing the placeholder variables with your information:

     ```
     git config --global user.email "$$YOUR_EMAIL$$"
     ```

     ```
     git config --global user.name "$$YOUR_NAME$$"
     ```

 ### 5. enable Git credential helper
-Using the credential helper makes it so you don't have to enter your password on every push
+Use the credential helper so you don't have to enter your password on every push

     Copy the following command and run it in the shell: